Urban Farming, Rooftop Gardens and Vertical Agriculture Construction Permits in South Florida 2026

 Aquaponics and Hydroponic Systems

 Aquaponics installations combine fish production and plant production in integrated recirculating water systems where fish waste provides nutrients for plant growth and plants filter water for return to the fish tanks.
-Aquaponic facility construction addresses substantial water management infrastructure including fish tanks, plant growing beds or floating raft systems, mechanical and biological filtration, water quality monitoring and control, and emergency overflow provisions.
+Aquaponic facility construction addresses water management infrastructure including fish tanks, plant growing beds or floating raft systems, mechanical and biological filtration, water quality monitoring and control, and emergency overflow provisions.
 Hydroponic systems use water-based growing systems without soil with similar water management considerations.

 Local Zoning for Urban Agriculture